Semi-supervised Embedding Learning for High-dimensional Bayesian Optimization: Abstract

 \section{Abstract}

 Bayesian optimization is a broadly applied methodology to optimize the expensive black-box function.
 Despite its success, it still faces the challenge from the high-dimensional search space.
 To alleviate this problem, we propose a novel Bayesian optimization framework, which finds a low-dimensional space to perform Bayesian optimization through a semi-supervised, iterative, and embedding learning-based method~(SILBO).
-SILBO incorporates both labeled and unlabeled points acquired from the acquisition function of Bayesian optimization to guide the learning of embedding space.
+SILBO incorporates both labeled and unlabeled points acquired from the acquisition function of Bayesian optimization to guide the learning of the embedding space.
 To accelerate the learning procedure, we present a randomized method for generating the projection matrix.
 Furthermore, to map from the low-dimensional space to the high-dimensional original space, we propose two mapping strategies: $\text{SILBO-BU}$ and $\text{SILBO-TD}$ according to the evaluation overhead of the objective function.
 Experimental results on both synthetic function and hyperparameter optimization tasks demonstrate that SILBO outperforms the existing state-of-the-art high-dimensional Bayesian optimization methods.
+Meanwhile, the semi-supervised dimensional reduction and iterative learning in SILBO are effective for high-dimensional Bayesian optimization.